Ballyseedy: Location

 Ballyseedy is located off the N21 road, 4 km southeast of Tralee.
 A section of the River Lee, from which Tralee takes its name, forms the northern edge of the townland.

 History

 Ballyseedy Wood is an ancient woodland dating at least to the 16th century, when it was mapped by Sir Edward Denny.
 The wood contains the ruins of Ballyseedy House (or Old Ballyseedy Castle).
 Alongside nearby "New" Ballyseedy Castle (now restored as a hotel).
 The main S block was remodelled in medieval-revival style by James Franklin Fuller.
 This was the seat of the Blennerhassett family from around 1586 to 1967.

 Ballyseedy massacre

 The townland was the scene of an atrocity in the Irish Civil War in which eight anti-Treaty IRA prisoners were killed by their captors, members of the Free State forces.
 The lone survivor was Stephen Fuller TD.

 Demographics

-In the 2002 census, Ballyseedy had a population of 127.
-By the 2006 Census, it had a population of 474.
+As of the 2011 census, Ballyseedy townland had a population of 83 people.
+The surrounding electoral division, Ballyseedy Electoral Division, had a population of 127 in 2002 and of 474 as of the 2006 census.